Documentation

 • Routing on road graphs for time- or distance-based objectives

-• Travel-time matrices for feeding VRP and dispatch solvers
+• Travel-time matrices with same-path route distances for feeding VRP and dispatch solvers

 • Route geometries for frontend visualization and polyline transport